codacy/codacy-checkstyle/src/main/resources/docs/description/TypeName.md

-Checks that type names for classes, interfaces, enums, and annotations conform to a format specified by the format property.
+Checks that type names conform to a specified pattern.